How to Use Social Media for Crisis Communications and Emergency Management

 All of these examples, though from vastly different industries, communicate with their social media audiences tactfully and efficiently during a crisis.
 Remember, the most important question to ask yourself is still: how can you help?

-Schedule messages, connect with your audience, and respond quickly to any emergency situation on social media using Hootsuite.
-Post to and monitor multiple social networks from one dashboard.
+Respond quickly to any emergency situation on all your social media accounts using Hootsuite.
+Pause upcoming content, monitor the conversation, and analyze your efforts from one dashboard.
 Try it free today.